Current Account in Costa Rica

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Annual economic growth in cyclically-adjusted terms slowed to 1.3% in May, down from April’s revised 1.4% growth (previously reported: +1.6% year-on-year).
+Annual economic growth in cyclically-adjusted terms accelerated to 2.0% in September from August’s revised 1.7% reading (previously reported: +1.6% year-on-year).